Dark Water (2005 film): Box office

 Dark Water played in 2,657 theaters with a complete average run of 3.2 weeks.
-The film made $10 million, which is 39.0% of the movie's total gross, on its opening weekend.
-It went on to make $25.5 million in the US and between $18.9 million and $24 million in the international box office, adding up to a worldwide box office total of $44.4 to $49.5 million.
+The film made $10 million, which is 39% of the movie's total gross, on its opening weekend.
+It went on to make $25.5 million in the US and $24 million in the international box office, adding up to a worldwide box office total of $49.5 million.

 Critical response

 Dark Water holds a 47% approval rating at Rotten Tomatoes based on 154 reviews and an average score of 5.54/10.
 The site's critics' consensus reads: "All the atmospherics in Dark Water can't make up for the lack of genuine scares."

 William Thomas described the film in Empire as "interesting and unsettling, but never terrifying.
 Best viewed as a family drama-come-Tale Of The Unexpected rather than a full-on horror".
 For Rolling Stone, Peter Travers wrote, "A classy ghost story is just the ticket in a summer of crass jolts...
 Screenwriter Rafael Yglesias (Fearless) stays alert to the psychological fears that underpin the supernatural doings in the apartment upstairs.
 Connelly digs deep into the role of a woman with issues of abandonment and rage that slowly reveal their roots.
 In a movie with more subtext than Rosemary’s Baby, nearly everyone, including Tim Roth as Dahlia’s lawyer, harbors secrets.
 Salles unleashes a torrent of suspense for one purpose: to plumb the violence of the mind."

 Todd McCarthy of Variety called it "well-crafted but thoroughly unsuspenseful" and said it "is dripping with clammy, claustrophobic atmosphere, but ultimately reveals itself as just another mildewed, child-centric ghost story of little import or resonance."
 From The Washington Post, Ann Hornaday described the film as a "tasteful but unremitting bummer and yet one more case of an Oscar-winning actress proving that she can still do the kinds of disposable movies big awards are supposedly meant to banish from your résume forever."
 For Slant Magazine Nick Schager wrote that the film improves on the source material characterizations, while over explaining the supernatural events.
 He concluded by saying, "this slick adaptation is also a moldy, third-generation retread of The Ring."